mc-t4d/imageprocessing/README.md

 Access the Jupyter Notebook: Once the container is running, open a web browser and visit http://localhost:8888.

 Use the Token: When prompted, enter the token provided in the terminal logs of the Docker container.
 This token is required for first-time access to the Jupyter Notebook server.

+From here, you can create a new notebook or use the _notebook_demo.ipynb_ file for quick-start access to the user interface.

 **Data Storage and Access**